stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 the type of a list of characters is `List Char`, unlike in Haskell, where it is `[Char]`.

-Idris2 has a similar constructs to Haskell's type classes.
+Idris2 has a similar construct to Haskell's type classes.
 In Idris2, they are called 'interfaces'.
-We use them constrain the types of values accepted by a function:
+We use them to constrain the types of values accepted by a function:

 ```idris